spawnmarvel/quickguides/apache_tomcat_and_solr/README.md

 If Tomcat is installed as a service:

-Open Tomcat Configuration: Run tomcat9w.exe (or the corresponding version, e.g., tomcat8w.exe) located in the <CATALINA_HOME>/bin directory.
+Open Tomcat Configuration: Run tomcat9w.exe as admin (or the corresponding version, e.g., tomcat8w.exe) located in the <CATALINA_HOME>/bin directory.

 Navigate to Java Tab: In the Apache Tomcat Properties dialog, go to the "Java" tab.